 We cannot provide any assurance that FDA regulation, including premarket review, will not be required in the future for our surveillance and diagnostic services, whether through additional guidance or regulations issued by the FDA, new enforcement policies adopted by the FDA or new legislation enacted by Congress.
-On November 17, 2015, the House Committee on Energy and Commerce held one such hearing entitled "Examining the Regulation of Diagnostic Tests and Laboratory Operations."
 We expect that new legislative proposals will be introduced from time to time.
 It is possible that legislation could be enacted into law or regulations or guidance could be issued by the FDA, which may result in new or increased regulatory requirements for us to continue to offer our diagnostic services or to develop and introduce new services.